rajatsharma2204/AML_Tutorial_GANs/infogans.md

 ## Approach

-InfoGANs use a set of structured latent variables $c_1, c_2, \ldots, c_L$ that are responsible for encoding the semantic features in the dataset.
+InfoGANs use a set of structured latent variables $c_1, c_2, \ldots, c_L$ that are learnable and are responsible for encoding the semantic features in the dataset.
 So, now the GANs take two inputs, an unstructured noise vector $z$ and a set of structured vectors (together denoted as $c$).
-However, the generator might learn to ignore c completely.
+However, the generator might learn to ignore c completely (because if the loss of vanilla GANs is used, then c can be ignored because the loss of vanilla GANs does not include c).
 So, somehow it has to be factored in the function that the generator would try to minimize.

 For this, mutual information between $c$ and $G(z, c)$ is used.
 If the vectors in $c$ are very closely related with the output, then the generator is not ignoring $c$.
 So, increasing mutual information would mean that the generator has to consider the c and can't ignore it.
 So, the following function is used instead of the regular GAN function -

 $$\displaystyle \min\limits_G \max\limits_D V_I(D, G)  = V(D, G) - \lambda I(c; G(z, c))$$

+where,

+$V_I(D, G)$ is the loss of vanilla GANs.

-where $I(c; G(z, c))$ is the mutual information between c and the output of the generator.
+$I(c; G(z, c))$ is the mutual information between c and the output of the generator.
 So, if there is a correlation, the function that the GAN is trying to decrease decreases due to high correlation.

 ## Advantages